- Home

 When it comes to decor and design, the living room is arguably the most important space in a home.
 It’s the place where we entertain guests, spend quality time with loved ones, and relax in front of the TV or with a good book.

 If you’re thinking about doing up your living room, you might be wondering where to start.
-After all, unless you’re an interior designer, it’s easy to feel overwhelmed with how many styles and options are out there.
+After all, unless you’re an interior designer, it’s easy to feel overwhelmed with how many different styles and options are out there.

 You might want a snug, cosy cocoon to curl up in, or perhaps you’re after a light and minimalistic room that makes it easy to relax.
-Or, you may not have any idea what design style you’d like – but know you want to make a change.
+Or, you may not have any idea what design style you’d like – but know you want a change.

 Whatever your current situation, the good news is that there’s a living room style to suit every taste preference – and most budgets too.